ibm-cloud-docs/hpc-ibm-spectrumlsf/web-service-config-openldap.md

     test@abc-MacBook-Pro Cluster1 %
     ```

     In this example, "test" is the LDAP user.
-When prompted, provide the Application Center password that was set during the cluster creation.
+When prompted, provide the LDAP user password that was set during the cluster creation.
     {: note}

 2. Once the LDAP user is configured, run the workloads like the `lsfadmin` user.